Four Brothers Islands, NY, where ocean birds stop as they migrate over Lake Champlain.

 Other jobs include gardener, fact checker and science teacher.
 And once, I spent a summer tracking mountain goats for the U.S. Forest Service.

 I’m a graduate of NYU’s Science, Health and Environmental Reporting Program and studied biology at Dartmouth College.
-My work has been featured on NPR, Here & Now and Science Friday, won national and regional Murrow Awards, a Hearken’s Champions of Curiosity Award, and was recognized at the New York Wild Film Festival and the Environmental Film Festival at Yale.
+My work has been featured on NPR, Here & Now, Science Friday, and KFF Health News.
+My stories have won national and regional Murrow Awards, a Hearken’s Champions of Curiosity Award, and my first film project was recognized at the New York Wild Film Festival and the Environmental Film Festival at Yale.

-Get in touch: alexakrupp [at] gmail [dot] com
+Get in touch: alexakrupp [at] gmail [dot] com.
+I’d be happy to hear from you.

 South Strafford, Vermont at the site of an abandoned copper mine.
 (Abagael Giles)